pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/vs/custom.md

 up your best and brightest engineers.
 Many teams find that they spend more time managing their home-grown infrastructure scripts than they do writing business logic, and still can't move as fast as they want to.

 Pulumi was designed to address these problems out of the box.
-It gives a real programming model, with familiar languages, for expressing your cloud infrastructure and application needs.
+It offers a cloud programming model, with familiar languages, for expressing your cloud infrastructure and application needs.
 By expressing them using Pulumi, you get a robust and repeatable deployment model, that works in a team environment.
 Pulumi was also designed to make provisioning multiple copies of your infrastructure of application trivial, whether this is to bring up